AVpres/homebrew-formulae/README.md

 After one year and a half, the official formula by AMIA Open Source has added Linux support, as well as HuffYUV and ProRes 422 HQ encodings.
 Therefore this alternate one was no longer needed.

-QuickJS is now available as a regular Homebrew formula (`quickjs`) and we have deleted our formula on 2019-08-03:
+As QuickJS is available as a regular Homebrew formula (`quickjs`), we have deleted our formula on 2019-08-03:

 - **quickjs** – QuickJS Javascript Engine